KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Step 0: setup the executable and the window
 -------------------------------------------

-For this first step we need a ``CMakeLists.txt`` to be able to create our executable and compile it.
+For this first step we need a ``CMakeLists.txt`` for creating and compiling the executable.

 In this ``CMakeLists.txt`` file we will have: the name of the project, the creation of the executable, the link with the SDK, the C++ standard that will be used and the extras modules that we want to use, in our case it will be the module  :doc:`antara::sfml<../modules/sfml>` provided by the **SDK**.